-That’s not the only cost of inventory that sits dead on the shelves, there’s a huge opportunity cost component to cash tied up in inventory.
-The money you’ve spent this zombie inventory could be more effectively spent on advertising or website upgrades that would boost your sales, and truly move the needle for your eCommerce business.
+That’s not the only carrying cost of inventory that sits dead on the shelves.
+There’s also a huge opportunity cost component to cash tied up in inventory.
+The money you’ve spent on this zombie inventory could be more effectively spent on advertising or website upgrades that would boost your sales and truly improve the bottom line of your eCommerce business.

-It’s easy to forget about this inventory since you aren’t at your fulfillment warehouse every day.
+It’s easy to forget about this inventory since you aren’t at your order fulfillment warehouse every day.
 That’s another reason that Red Stag works with our customers on inventory management.
-We don’t make money when your stock sits on the shelf either; we want your inventory to turn over quickly so we make money and so do you.
-Keep tabs on what’s not moving and put zombie inventory on sale.
-Clear the deadwood from your fulfillment center shelves and you will be more nimble in 2017.
+We don’t make money when your stock sits on the shelf either; we want your inventory to turn over quickly, so we make money, and so do you.
+Keep tabs on what’s not moving, and put zombie inventory on sale.
+Clear the deadwood from your fulfillment center shelves, and you will be nimbler in this year versus last!

 5. Shrink Shrinkage

 At Red Stag, we have a zero-shrinkage policy.
 Once we log your item into inventory, we guarantee it will be there.
-If it gets damaged or goes missing on our watch, we will reimburse you for the wholesale price of the item.
+Our system tracks inventory so that not one item is unaccounted for.
+In the unlikely event that one of our client’s products gets damaged or goes missing on our watch, we will reimburse them for the wholesale price of the item.

 Stock that turns over constantly is the lifeblood of a thriving eCommerce enterprise.
 Maintaining the optimal inventory level may not be the sexiest part of running your eCommerce business, but it is one area where an investment of time can bring you big financial returns.